metaxmx/FridayNightBeer-Converters/README.md

 About
 -----

-Database Converter for FridayNightBeer from MySQL (Viscacha) to MongoDB (FNB)
+Database Converter for FridayNightBeer from MySQL (Viscacha) to MongoDB (FNB).